Best RV WiFi Boosters

 Remember that your router needs to have the service for you to use it on your booster.
 Getting a booster with WPA2 is great, but it won’t do you any good if your router doesn’t support it.
 If you don’t have a router with at least WPA protection, then invest in a new model before connecting a booster to it.

-Before you drop a significant amount of money on a WiFi booster, check the manufacturer’s compatibility requirements.
+Before you drop a significant amount of money on an RV WiFi booster, check the manufacturer’s compatibility requirements.
 Make sure you can use all of your devices (and their operating systems) with your new booster.
 Some may not offer iOS compatibility, while others work with both Windows and Macs.
 Depending on what you’ll be using, your booster will need to work with it to send the signal to your device.

 Other User Features

 Several WiFi boosters have other convenient features, such as a direct Ethernet port or the ability to use multiple devices at the same time.
-If you are going to work on a laptop, you should choose a model with at least one Ethernet port.
+If you're going to work on a laptop, you should choose a model with at least one Ethernet port.
 The ability to use multiple devices on the same booster comes in especially handy if you have mobile devices, such as cell phones and laptops.

 WiFi boosters come in different models that do different things.
 Some can enhance the strength of your signal in dead zones, while others can pick up a signal from long distances.
 Some do both.
 More sophisticated designs that have multiple features tend to run higher on the price point, so make sure you need all of the features before making the investment.